Top of page Skip to main content

 Work with other governments

-We work with state and territory governments on key economic, business and social policy, and manage federal financial relations.
+We work with state and territory governments on key economic, business and social policy and manage federal financial relations.

 Our workforce

-We recognise that Treasury can best serve Australia and its people when our workforce represents the community which we serve.
+We recognise that Treasury can best serve Australia and its people when our workforce represents the community we serve.

 This is why our employees come from all walks of life, and all corners of the Australian community.